Lancelot Booth: Early life and education

-Born in Durham, England, Lancelot Booth was the son of Lancelot Parker Booth, colliery owner, and his wife, Anne Hedley.
-He emigrated to New Zealand in the 1870s and moved to Australia in 1876.
+Born in Hurworth-on-Tees, Durham, England, on 24 September 1845, Lancelot Booth was the son of Thomas Dixon Walker, medical practitioner, and his wife, Elizabeth Martindale.
+He was born John Joseph Walker, changing his name upon leaving England following his alleged involvement in a forgery case while employed with the Bishop Auckland branch of the National Provincial Bank of England.
+The fraud was widely reported in the English and Australian newspapers at the time, although his disappearance and name change meant he was never to face any charges.
+He went first to Australia in 1869 or 1870, then to New Zealand in July 1870, returning to Australia in 1876.

 Career

 In the early 1870s Booth worked on the stage in New Zealand, marrying actress Eliza Frances Eltham at the Union Hotel in Dunedin on 29 January 1873.
 During Booth's period in New Zealand his works for stage included: Guided by Public Opinion, or the Fortunes of a New-Chum (farce), Crime in the Clouds (drama), Formosa Married (farce), and New Magdalene.

-He moved to Australia in 1876, where he initially worked on the Sydney stage.
-He made his first appearance at the Royal Victoria Theatre on 24 July 1876 as Count De Rivera in the Italian drama, Society, or a Mistake in Education.
+He moved to Australia in 1876, where he initially worked on the Newcastle stage.
+He made his first appearance in Sydney at the Royal Victoria Theatre on 24 July 1876 as Count De Rivera in the Italian drama, Society, or a Mistake in Education.
 Booth was a prolific performer, appearing in more than 70 productions between 1876 and 1880, many of them alongside fellow actor Bland Holt, mainly in the Victoria Theatre and Queen's Theatre.
-The two first appeared together in The Steeplechase at the Royal Victoria on 28 October 1876 in Holt's first appearance in Sydney.
+The two first appeared together in The Steeplechase at the Royal Victoria Theatre, Sydney, on 28 October 1876 in Holt's first appearance in Sydney.